CPSC319-2022/Yojana/README.md

 - [CI](https://github.com/CPSC319-2022/Yojana/actions/workflows/CI.yml)
   - **Test:** runs unit tests and generates a coverage report.
-  - **Format:** formats changed files using Prettier.
+  - **Format:** formats files using Prettier.
 Make sure to pull the latest changes before making changes to your local branch to avoid merge conflicts.

 We also use Vercel to create preview deployments of the app for every PR and branch.
 This is triggered when a PR is opened or updated.